Orals VS Injectable Steroids: Pros and Cons

 Disclaimer: The following article is for educational purposes only and does not promote the use of illegal steroids.
 If you have any questions or concerns, Dr. Touliatos is currently available for consultation.

 Every steroid user at some point has asked themselves the same question: “Do I use orals or injectable steroids?”.

-Many beginners are put off by injectable steroids; due to a fear of needles, injecting incorrectly or it just being a pain in the butt (excuse the pun).
+We find many beginners are put off by injectable steroids due to a fear of needles, injecting incorrectly, or just being a pain in the bum (excuse the pun).

 Are injectable steroids really safer for users?

 Are orals really as bad as their reputation suggests?

 In this article, we analyse the pros and cons of oral vs. injectable steroids, so you know what to expect and which method of administration is optimal for you.

 Oral Steroids Pros

 Oral steroids (pills) are very convenient to take.
 Just swallow a tablet with water and you’re good to go.
 You also don’t have to worry about the liver breaking down the substance and making it ineffective, as the most popular orals are c17-alpha alkylated, meaning a large percentage of the compound will survive liver metabolism.

 Oral steroids, on average, have shorter half-lives compared to injectables, so we see them kick in faster, giving you results in a matter of days.
 For example, with Testosterone Undecanoate, serum testosterone levels peak in the bloodstream 5 hours after administration.
 Consequently, orals require more frequent doses to maintain high levels of sustained exogenous testosterone in the body.